japanjot1915/Induction-program/README.md

 Highlighted career opportunities in AI, software development, and data analytics.
 Urged students to focus on problem-solving and teamwork from the first semester.
+After the sessions, around 1:00 PM, we had a lunch break.
+Then, from 1:30 PM to 2:00 PM, the NCC candidates came and introduced themselves and the unit.

+Later, we were taken for a department visit, where our faculty members welcomed us and introduced us to the college and our respective departments.
+It was a great opportunity to explore our new academic environment.

+**Summary – Day 1**

+Overall, Day 1 of the induction program was full of inspiration, positivity, and useful information.
+Hearing from so many experienced and motivating speakers helped us feel more connected and confident about starting our journey at GNDEC.
+From spiritual beginnings to practical insights — it was a powerful and memorable start to our college life.